 Denmark leads the way

 Anita Jensen, a postdoctoral researcher at Aalborg University, evaluated the successful results of Kulturvitaminer.
-Participants felt increased self-esteem and motivation, more joy instead of anxiety, improved social skills and relationships, as well as a better sense of their needs and self-care.
-They not only felt better mentally, but also physically — reporting less fatigue, more energy and the ability to relax.
+Participants felt increased self-esteem and motivation, more joy, improved social skills and relationships, and a better sense of their needs and self-care.
+They not only felt better mentally, but also physically — reporting less fatigue, more energy, and the ability to relax.

 “Because Denmark is a small country, we have a unique opportunity to make a difference by offering arts on prescription as a public health initiative,” explains Jensen.
 The course costs 12,000 Danish krone (£1,440) per person.
 By comparison, a single session with a psychologist costs about 1,000 krone, and a week on sick leave around 4,000 krone.
 Nielsen, the Aalborg course leader, adds: “We’re largely funded by the state, but the council can also decide that this is worthwhile and fund it independently from their own budgets when the pilot programme ends […].”

 For Mortenson, Kulturvitaminer changed her life for the better: “I’d like to see the whole world taking their culture vitamins.
-I’m not the same person as I was when I started this process.
-I listen to classical music every day now, I meet my culture group for outings, even though our 10-week programme has finished, and I have a support network with new interests.
+I’m not the same person I was when I started this process.
+I listen to classical music every day now.
+I meet my culture group for outings, even though our 10-week programme has finished.
+And I have a support network with new interests.
 I’ve even applied for a job in an art museum.”